Why Lawyers Have Nothing to Fear from AI and Machine Learning

 Many people have misconceptions about the direction of artificial intelligence and machine learning.
 Most of these misconceptions find their basis more in fiction than fact.

-With affordable research, computer-assisted billing, and automation tools and options available, AI and machine learning are much more friends to the legal industry than foes.
+With affordable research, AI-assisted billing, and automation tools and options available, AI and machine learning are much more friends to the legal industry than foes.